RhysU/tuna/README.rst

 standard deviation observed for each chunk, respectively.
 Times are given in seconds as measured by ``CLOCK_PROCESS_CPUTIME_ID``.
 On lists of 150 elements, ``sort_insertion()`` is faster and invoked the lion's share of the time we call ``smallsort()``.
-The other two chunks are called 5 times each.
+The other two chunks are called at least five times each.
 Why five?
 Tuna omits the three worst outliers from consideration when computing statistics.
 This forgives one-time hiccups like slow startup times.
 Two more calls are required to have a sample standard deviation.